Motor Board Configuration¶

 You may notice that we actually use 2.99 in our code.
 You caught us!
 Through experimentation and measurement, we tweak these values to be more accurate.
 Nothing is ever 100% as reported in a data sheet.

 We use the senseFactor to calculate our current in milliAmps by just taking a raw pin reading and multiplying it by this current senseFactor.
 Again using the Arduino Motor Shield values, if we got a reading of 300 (out of a possible value between 0 and 1023), that would be 300 * 2.99 or about 897mA.

 You will also note that if you have the maximum of 2A flowing for this board (2000mA), that the pin reading will only be around 669.
 That isn’t very close to 1023.
 That is because the Arduino Motor Shield actually only reports its maximum current of 2 Amps as 3.3V, not 5.
 That would let you use a 3.3V microcontroller with this motor shield.

-Choose your current sense resistor or circuit carefully, you need to account for all of the factors mentioned above and you do not want to apply more than 5 Volts to any pin on an Arduino!
+Choose your current sense resistor or circuit carefully!
+You need to account for all the factors mentioned above, and you do not want to apply more than 5 Volts to any pin on an Arduino!
 (Be even more careful if you are using a 3.3V board).

 How Do I Find Volts per Amp?¶